3sztof/aws-iam-protected-api-gateways/README.md

 1. Destroy AWS Infrastructure

-    To clean up the AWS infrastrucure, you have to destroy the AWS CloudFormation stack that we have used during the [Infrastructure deployment](#infrastructure-deployment) step.
+    To clean up the AWS infrastructure, you have to destroy the AWS CloudFormation stack that was provisioned during the [Infrastructure deployment](#infrastructure-deployment) step.

     To delete all of the resources, simply follow one of the following options: